babbleberry/rpi4-osdev/README.md

 Introduction
 ------------

-As a tech CEO @RealVNC, I don't write code any more.
+As a tech CEO, I don't write code any more.
 And I've recently realised just how much I miss it.

 Currently in the throes of a nationwide "lockdown" due to Covid-19 (and having been spared my usual commute), I've found myself with more hours in the day.
 I have taken this time for myself and used it to fulfil a childhood ambition - to write a **bare metal** operating system that runs on commercial hardware.